krantiparida/AudioSetZSL/README.md

 # AudioSetZSL
-This repsoitory conatins the audio-visual dataset proposed for the task of multi-modal zershot learning.
+This repsoitory conatins the audio-visual dataset proposed for the task of multi-modal zeroshot learning.

 The dataset is curated from a large dataset, [AudioSet](https://research.google.com/audioset/).
 While the original dataset was multilabel, the example videos were selected such that every video in AudioSetZSL has only one label, ie. it is a multiclass dataset.
 For more details on creation of the dataset, refer to our paper.